Your Outlander Experience departs from Linlithgow (midway between Edinburgh and Glasgow)

 During your first three nights in Fife, you’ll be staying in Linlithgow at the historic Court Residence, ‘A Luxurious Home from Home in the Heart of Central Scotland’.
 You will have every modern comfort at your convenience, whilst also being steeped in 150 years of history.
 This magnificent building once served as a Court, and is located in the centre of this picturesque town opposite Linlithgow Palace.
 There are a wide variety of shops to browse during your free time, and a good choice of restaurants for your evening meals.
 Each room has its own small kitchen and hamper of food goodies to make your stay more comfortable.
 Your hosts, Jim and Hazel, even provide Netflix as standard.

-During your four nights in the Highlands, you’ll be staying at the beautiful Invernairne Guest House in their Penthouse Suite which comfortably sleeps seven people.
+During your four nights in the Highlands, you’ll be staying at The Invernairne, an elegant and highly regarded Boutique Hotel in Nairn that is full of character.
+You will stay in the Penthouse Suite which comfortably sleeps seven people.
 Here our group will have a large private open plan living/seating area and fully fitted kitchen.
 All four bedrooms in the Penthouse have stunning views over the white sands of Nairn Beach.
 A private pathway through the garden leads you directly to the beach.
 The hotel also has a beautifully decorated sea-view bar and social area where you can relax by a roaring fire and chat with your hosts, Ryan and Camilla.
 The Invernairne is situated in the beautiful coastal town of Nairn, a few miles east of Inverness.
 With its picturesque harbour, historic fishing cottages and never-ending white sandy beaches, you’ll be perfectly located to explore the town during your evenings and choose from several restaurants for your evening meal.
 Alternatively, we can take you to a supermarket on our way there each night and you can purchase supplies to make your own evening meals as a group in your private kitchen.

 Accommodation is based on two people sharing a twin or double room.
 If you would like to book a single room for the duration of your tour, please contact us as soon as possible so that we can advise you what the supplement will be.
 Any supplement will be based on actual room prices and availability at the time of enquiry.
 Room rates rise during the summer months, so please do let us know as soon as you can.